toomuchvoltage/BestFitOOBB-Regression/README.md

 # Known issues

-Some generated sets seem somewhat skewed while they shouldn't: as per the default settings they should be a perfect reflection.
+Some generated sets seem somewhat skewed while they shouldn't be: as per the default settings they should be perfectly symmetric.
 Have yet to fully investigate.